our work

 AFROPUNK IS THE MICROPHONE OF THOUGHT AND A LENS OF PERSPECTIVE

 AFROPUNK is an integrated media platform and global music festival platform giving voice to the unwritten, unwelcome and unseen.
 AFROPUNK is redefining the modern multicultural experience through its mission to unleash freedom of expression and to honor the power of individuality while strengthening our community.
-AFROPUNK creates an anchor for its growing audience of multicultural youth through its annual music festival and other events (in Brooklyn, Miami, Minneapolis, and Oakland) with past events in Paris, London, Atlanta, and Johannesburg), while continually enhancing engagement and promoting conversation through content, commerce, and community.
+AFROPUNK creates an anchor for its growing audience of multicultural youth through its annual music festival and other events in Brooklyn, Miami, Minneapolis, Paris, London, Atlanta, and Johannesburg, while continually enhancing engagement and promoting conversation through content, commerce, and community.

 AFROPUNK is devoted to creating safe spaces for the expression of Black liberation and a Black Future where we love ourselves and each other without preconception.
 The AFROPUNK tenets serve as a North Star and remind people to check themselves, ego and each other when we enter the shared spaces.